You can encrypt fields in a document using a set of features called in-use encryption.

 To learn how to use Queryable Encryption, see the Queryable Encryption Fundamentals.

-To learn how to integrate your implementation with a KMS, see the Queryable Encryption Tutorials.
+To learn how to integrate your implementation with a Key Management System, see the Queryable Encryption Tutorials.

 To learn Queryable Encryption concepts, see the Queryable Encryption Reference.

-Client-side Field Level Encryption (CSFLE) was introduced in MongoDB v4.2 and supports searching encrypted fields for equality.
-CSFLE differs from Queryable Encryption in that it requires that the encrypted fields you want to search must be determinstically encrypted.
+Client-side Field Level Encryption (CSFLE) was introduced in MongoDB Server version 4.2 and supports searching encrypted fields for equality.
+CSFLE differs from Queryable Encryption in that it requires that the encrypted fields you want to search must be deterministically encrypted.
 When you deterministically encrypt a value, the same input value produces the same output value.
 While deterministic encryption provides greater support for read operations, encrypted data with low cardinality is susceptible to recovery using frequency analysis.

 The MongoDB manual contains detailed information on the following CSFLE topics: